Caripson/ProML/docs/reproducibility_determinism.md

 **Core Principle:** A prompt execution should be reproducible.
 By specifying an execution profile and a random seed, you should be able to get the exact same output for the same input, especially when using the same model version.

 This is fundamental for reliable testing, debugging, and auditing.
-While large language models have inherent randomness, PromptLang provides the mechanisms to control it.
+While large language models have inherent randomness, ProML provides the mechanisms to control it.

 ## Why it Matters